muddery/muddery/TABLES.md

 `desc` is the description of the skill.<br>
 `cd` is the cool down time in seconds.<br>
 `passive` is whether the skill is passive or not. `0` means `NO` and `1` means `YES`.
 If it is a passive skill, players can not cast it manually.<br>
-`condition` it the condition of the skill.
+`condition` is the condition of the skill.
 Players only can cast skills that match the condition.
 The condition's syntax will be explained in another document.<br>
 `function` is the function name of the skill.
 The function must be defined in skill models.
 Skill model's position is defined by `SKILL_FOLDER` and `SKILL_FILES` in `settings.py`.<br>
 `effect` is a float value that can provide as an argument when players use this object.<br>